Between Two Women (2000 film): Plot

-By the end of the film, Ellen's relationship with her husband has completely failed and he has moved out of the family home.
+Ellen's marriage with her husband completely breaks down, and the latter moves out of the family home.
 Calmer than he had been, he states that she is still his wife and he will still come home to visit.

-Later, Ellen takes a train with Victor to meet Kathy, implying hope for the future.
+The film ends with Ellen and Victor taking a train to meet Kathy, implying hope for the future.

 Cast

 Style

 The stifling social conventions of the 1950s are at the root of the movie's poetic and very understated style.
 In the DVD documentary The Making of Between Two Women (only on UK DVD) Steven Woodcock says that Miss Thompson was originally intended to be a man but he couldn't get the story to work.
 He claims not to have based the story of the two women on anything that happened to him in real life but that it came as a flash of inspiration when he woke up one morning.

 The movie is in the tradition of the British northern-set kitchen sink drama and is a homage to the British New Wave of the late 1950s and early 1960s, being filmed in the same naturalistic way, drawing on Cinéma vérité and using entirely real locations.
 The main difference is that the theme of a lesbian relationship across the class divide in a gritty working class setting would have been unlikely to be acceptable in the 50s.